varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/stylized-facts.md

 * {ref}`content:orders-order-book-matching`.
 Traders give instructions to buy or sell financial instruments at a specified price, known as orders.
 These orders are recorded in the order book, which shows all outstanding buy and sell orders for a specific financial instrument on the exchange.
 The exchange matches buy and sell orders based on price and other criteria through the process of order matching, which results in trades being executed.
 The order book provides transparency into market depth and liquidity.

-* {ref}`content:references:returns-stylized-facts`.
-Investment returns are a vital indicator of an investment’s value change over time.
-Returns play a crucial role in evaluating investment performance.
-Stylized facts are recognizable patterns or empirical regularities observed in financial markets and investment returns.
-For instance, stock returns tend to be positively correlated with economic growth.
-Familiarity with these patterns can assist investors in making informed decisions and creating more effective investment strategies.
+* [Stylized facts are identifiable trends or recurring patterns](content:references:returns-stylized-facts)  seen in investment returns and financial markets.
+One such example is that stock price returns typically display minimal autocorrelation and a leptokurtic distribution, signifying a higher peak and fatter tails than a normal distribution.
+Familiarity with these patterns can aid investors in making well-informed choices and developing more successful investment strategies.